Gimanua/TheFinalScore-Backend/README.md

 ## Database
 Download XAMPP controller.
 Start the Apache and MySql servers.
 Click the admin button on the MySql server, your web browser should open.
 Click import then select the "The_Final_Score.sql" file and click run.

+You also need to create a user called 'user' with the password 'm25pFs9JqkCUr9w0' which has access to the table The_Final_Score.
+Alternatively you need to change how the Java connection to the Database is established.

 ## Running
 Open the movie.java (any .java file works) file in the entities folder.
 Now you can start it with pressing F6 (It is recomended to "Clean and build" first).
 Now a tab should pop up in your browser.
 Don't worry if you get the 403 or 404 error message.
 It works anyway.